Everything you need to know about planning a day trip to the Bastei bridge in Saxon Switzerland

 Tourist bus from Dresden to Bastei

 You can also take the bus from Dresden to Bastei.
 During the tourist season, a couple of companies offer direct bus trips from Dresden.
-Usually, these tours will stop at Köngigsstein fortress as well.
+Usually, these tours will stop at the amazing Köngigsstein fortress as well.

 Time: 5 hours (altogether)